-Basalt is a volcanic stone – it forms from the lava that volcanoes spew out when they erupt.
-Basalt is a very hard, black stone.
-It makes a good stone for grinding wheat and barley and millet into flour, and by the Stone Age people who lived in places where there was basalt were already selling basalt grindstones to their neighbors, and even to people living pretty far away.
+It makes a good stone for grinding wheat and barley and millet into flour.
+By the Stone Age people who lived in places in Africa and West Asia where there was basalt were already selling these grindstones to their neighbors, and even to people living pretty far away.
 Basalt is heavy, but people moved it around on boats, so they didn’t have to carry it themselves.

-In the Roman Empire, the Romans used basalt for roads, because it was very hard so it would last a long time.
+In the Roman Empire, the Romans used this hard stone for roads, because it was very hard so it would last a long time.
 They still used basalt for grinding stones, too.
-Roman traders often shipped basalt (bu-SALT) grinding stones on sailing ships to markets all over the Mediterranean, so people could have good grinding stones even where there weren’t any volcanoes.
+Roman traders often shipped grinding stones on sailing ships to markets all over the Mediterranean, so people could have good grinding stones even where there weren’t any volcanoes.

 In the Roman Empire, people made more complicated basalt grindstones.
 This one, shaped like an hourglass set over a cone-shaped piece underneath, is a typical Roman grain mill.